lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 _The Mickey Mouse Ghost hisses and flies away._

 > I was dead for a while.
-What is it that I can steal that you have expensive
+What is it that I can steal that you have expensive?

 **Brakia** _(02-Jul-18 07:11 PM)_